Pinterest Pixel

 Months to Years

-STEP 5: Click OK, then close the Name Manager.
+STEP 5: Click OK.
+Close the Name Manager.

 Months to Years

-STEP 6: Once defined, you can use your new custom function just like any standard Excel formula.
+STEP 6: Use your new custom function just like any standard Excel formula.

 Months to Years